在 JVM 平台中用 JUnit 测试代码——教程

 Add dependencies

 Open a Kotlin project in IntelliJ IDEA.
-If you don't already have a project, create one.
+If you don't have a project, create one.

 Open the